ethanmarshallanalytics/STAT-172-Final-Project/README.md

 Specificity: 70.4%
 False Positive %: 29.6%

-Forest 1 does a great job at accuractly predicting when a player will not score a goal, however it does a very poor job when a players actually score a goal.
-Accuracy is relatively high, but given the large dataset and hockey's tendency to be very low scoring, it is extremely easy to predict a player not scoring.
-This causes our Accuracy metric to be partially biased.
-Forest 2 does a better job with accuracy, paticularly when players truly score a goal.
-Specificity is significantly lower, but the model is performing better!
+Forest 1 did a great job of accuractly predicting when a player will not score a goal, however it did a very poor job when a players actually scored a goal.
+Accuracy was relatively high, but given the large dataset and hockey's tendency to be very low scoring, it was extremely easy to predict that a player would not score.
+This caused our Accuracy metric to be partially biased.
+Forest 2 did a better job with accuracy, paticularly when players truly scored a goal.
+Specificity was significantly lower, but the model performed better!

 Link to data: https://www.kaggle.com/datasets/martinellis/nhl-game-data